-"Natural deodorant doesn't work for me.
-Many of us want to avoid the aluminum and preservatives that come with most traditional antiperspirants (these ingredients have been associated with diseases like breast cancer and Alzheimer's—though researchers say there is little evidence proving the correlation).
+I've always thought that natural deodorant could never work for me.
+Many of us want to avoid the aluminum and preservatives that come with most traditional antiperspirants (these ingredients have been associated with diseases like breast cancer and Alzheimer's—though researchers say there's little evidence proving the correlation).

 Whatever your motivation, I understand wanting to recognize every ingredient in your skincare products.
 The problem with natural deodorant, however, is that the process of converting to it can get, well, funky.
-Take it from me: After about a day of switching to natural deodorant (aka, a day of smelling like I'd been camping in the wilderness for six months), I decided it didn't agree with me and switched back.
+Take it from me: After about a day of switching to natural deodorant (aka a day of smelling like I'd been camping in the wilderness for six months), I decided it didn't agree with me and switched back.

-But according to holistic skincare experts, natural deodorant agrees with everyone—you just have to let your body detox from the other stuff first.
-Yes, it's true: In order to successfully become a natural deodorant user, you have to go through a "mainstream deodorant detox"—and it's not (quite) as painful as it sounds.
+But according to holistic skincare experts, natural deodorant agrees with everyone—you just have to let your body adjust first.
+Yes, it's true: In order to successfully become a natural deodorant user, you might have to go through an adjustment period where your body gets used to being off of aluminum.
 Read on to find out how going through a "deodorant detox" is just what you need to make the natural stuff work for you.

-According to Kaia Naturals founder Mary Futher, maker of the Takesumi Detox Deodorants, sometimes the worst of the smell doesn't occur until a few days or week later, but it is inevitable.
-The myth is that the natural deodorant itself is causing the funk, but Black and Futher agree that it's because your body is detoxing from the mainstream product.
+According to Kaia Naturals founder Mary Futher, maker of the Takesumi Detox Deodorants, sometimes the worst of the smell doesn't occur until a few days or a week later, but it's inevitable.
+Some think that the natural deodorant itself is causing the funk, but Black and Futher say it's because your body is adjusting from getting off of the mainstream product.

-What the Detox Process Entails
+What the Transition Process Entails

 So what should we expect, exactly?
 According to Black, It can take up to 30 days for your body "to regulate itself again and learn to sweat naturally."
 (It doesn't take this long for everyone, though.)
-Your underarms will smell especially icky for the first two weeks because that's when your sweat glands are purging all the built-up toxins, bacteria, and chemicals that have been blocked for so long.
+She claims your underarms will smell especially icky for the first two weeks because that's when your sweat glands are purging all the built-up toxins, bacteria, and chemicals that have been blocked for so long.
 "This is when most people give up because this is when people often smell the worst," says Black.

-For any science fans in the house, Tanya Kormeili, MD, a board-certified dermatologist, says that although she's not familiar with any clinical studies proving that it takes 30 days for the body to acclimate to natural deodorant, it does make sense to her that after going off antiperspirant, "there might be a period of exclamation" (aka, an epic sweat purge.)
+For any science fans in the house, Tanya Kormeili, MD, a board-certified dermatologist, says that although she's not familiar with any clinical studies proving that it takes 30 days for the body to acclimate to natural deodorant, it does make sense to her that after going off antiperspirant, "there might be a period of exclamation" (aka an epic sweat purge.)

 How to Make the Experience Less Stinky

 Managing expectations is great, but smelling gross for 30 days?
 Not so much.
-Luckily, there are things you can do to ease the pain throughout your detox.
+Luckily there are things you can do to ease the pain throughout your transition.
 Since your natural deodorant might not last longer than two hours right now, try keeping some natural deodorant wipes in your bag to nix bacteria and funk on the go.

 What you wear can also impact the process.
-"When going through the detox we highly recommend that you do not wear tight-fitting synthetic clothing, as this traps moisture and makes the process very uncomfortable," says Futher.
+"When going through the transition, we highly recommend that you do not wear tight-fitting synthetic clothing, as this traps moisture and makes the process very uncomfortable," says Futher.
 "We suggest loose sleeves and cotton or bamboo fibers so the underarm can breathe."

 Not to mention your diet, water intake, exercise regimen, and stress level will all impact this 30-day experience.
 For example, eating red meat and highly sulfurous foods like broccoli can make you "smell more pungent," says Black.
 (Futher adds that eating processed food can also add to odor.)
-It's also important to drink tons of water and step up your workouts, which will hasten the detox process.
+It's also important to drink tons of water and step up your workouts, which might hasten the transition process.